rsksmart/tokenbridge/docs/Components.md

 Note: To make it work both ways you'll need all of the contracts deployed in both networks.

 ![Components Diagram](./images/components_diagram.jpg?raw=true "Components Diagram")

+See the ["token bridge flow"](./Flow.md) for a better understanding on how it's used